JRC1995/Dynamic-Memory-Network-Plus/README.md

 * Learning rate = 0.001
 * Passes = 3
 * Mini Batch Size = 128
-* L2 Regularization = 0.005
+* L2 Regularization = 0.0001
 * Dropout Rate = 0.1
-* Initialization = 0 for biases, Orthogonal (for hidden state weights), Xavier for everything else.
+* Initialization = 0 for biases, Orthogonal (for hidden state weights of RNNs), Xavier for everything else.

 (last 10% of data samples used for validation.)